-We would like to thank the Committees on General Welfare and Youth Services and Committee Chairs Steve Levin and Mathieu Eugene for providing us with an opportunity to be heard concerning the proposed bills, Introduction Numbers 1619, 1699, 1700, 1705 and 1706, regarding services for runaway and homeless youth (RHY).
-We applaud the committees' dedication to this important issue.
-In particular, we would like to thank Council Member Corey Johnson and his staff, whose hard work and commitment to this vulnerable population are steadfast.
+We would like to thank the Committee on Youth Services and Committee Chair Deborah Rose for providing us with an opportunity to be heard concerning the preconsidered introductions regarding services for runaway and homeless youth (RHY).
+We must also thank Council Speaker Corey Johnson and his staff, whose hard work and commitment to this vulnerable population are steadfast and ongoing.
+Additionally, we applaud the Council for its continued commitment to supporting this underserved population.